“These are absolutely stunning! Thank you so much. I love that the emotions are captured so well too!’

 Hindu Wedding | Euridge Manor | Cotswolds

-Where do I begin trying to describe Jigar & Charlotte’s Hindu Wedding.
+Where do I begin trying to describe Jigar & Charlotte’s Hindu Wedding at Euridge Manor?
 It was probably the most beautiful wedding I’ve ever had the pleasure in photographing, not to mention one of the loveliest couples.

 As a heads up, this is a pretty long post, so make sure you are sitting comfortably with your favourite drink or two.

-I knew before the big day that their wedding will be a little different.
+I knew before the big day that their Multicultural Hindu Wedding at Euridge Manor would be a little different.
 Unfortunately due to the Covid-19 pandemic, Jigar & Charlotte had to postpone their wedding a couple of times and severely limit the number of guests attending.
 It was even more frustrating for Jigar as all of his immediate family were not able to fly over from India.

 However this did not deter the couple in making the best out of a challenging situation.